Creating a distribution package¶

 and installed by pip.
 Now execute the command in the same directory

-where pyproject.toml
+where pyproject.toml is located:

 $ uv build